Multi-Vehicle Accidents: Determining Fault

 SIGN UP FOR NEWSLETTER

-Past results afford no guarantee of future results and each case is different and is judged on its own merits.
+Past results afford no guarantee of future results, and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

 Editor’s Note: This post was originally published April 10, 2019.
-It was reviewed on October 13, 2022 and updated for content and accuracy.
+It was reviewed and updated on October 13, 2022.
+Additional updates were made on September 5, 2025.

 Contact Us Today for Help!